initqp/somd_tutorials/README.md

 ### [Building Neuroevolution Potentials with active learning, part II](./3.active_learning_2/README.md)
-In this tutorial we will try to fit reactive Neuroevolution Potentials (NEPs) for the symmetric $CH_3Cl + Cl^- -> Cl^- + CH_3Cl$ reaction within an explicit water box, by the mean of the active learning methodology.
+In this tutorial we will try to fit reactive Neuroevolution Potentials (NEPs) for the symmetric $CH_3Cl + Cl^- \rightarrow Cl^- + CH_3Cl$ reaction within an explicit water box, by the mean of the active learning methodology.
 Steered MD and metadynamics methods will be invoked to accelerate the configuration space sampling.

 ## How to run
 First, make sure that each pre-required package has been installed.
 Then clone